catid/aiwebcam2/README.md

 Demo here: https://www.youtube.com/watch?v=G_L8t3EQMcs

+There is an accompanying blog post here: https://catid.io/posts/aiwebcam/

 It's tested with only Chrome on Windows and an Ubuntu Linux server so far.
 I've tried using my cellphone and the TTS works but the WebRTC microphone is not working yet.

 ## Prerequisites